houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 ### 1.1 Alphabets, languages and classes of languages

 An alphabet is a set of characters (like the set of characters `{'0', '1'}` behind binary notation).
-A string is the concatenation of any characters from an alphabet (like `'0'`, `'01'` or `'111'`).
-The concatenation of no characters gives the empty string `''`.
-A language is a set of strings.
-A class of languages is a set of languages.
+A string is constructed by concatenating characters from an alphabet (like `'0'`, `'01'` or `'111'`).
+The empty string `''` is constructed by concatenating no characters at all.
+A language is a set of such strings.
+A class of languages is a set of such languages.
 So, a class of languages is a set of sets of strings.

 ![An alphabet, a language and a class of languages](/images/irregular-javascript-expressions/alphabet_language_class_of_languages.webp)

 ### 1.2 Language denoting mechanism

 Informally, a language denoting mechanism is a well-defined system for denoting a class of languages.

-For our current purposes, we'll say that a system has instances.
-It is well-defined if there are rigorous and exhaustive rules on how to construct its instances.
-Roughly, we may consider the syntax behind Python as a well-defined system.
-Its instances are snippets like `some_var = True`.
+For our current purposes, we'll say that a system consists of well-defined instances.
+In particular, there are rigorous and exhaustive rules governing these instances.
+For example, we may consider the syntax behind Python as a well-defined system.
+Its instances are valid Python snippets like `some_var = True`.
 Each snippet is governed by rigorous and exhaustive syntax rules.
-Moreover, each instance must denote a language.
-So, a language denoting mechanism is a set of instances each of which denotes a language.
-The class of these denoted languages is the class that the mechanism denotes.
+Moreover, each instance must denote a language (a set of strings).
+So, a language denoting mechanism denotes the class of all languages denoted by each of its instances.

 In summary, a language denoting mechanism must satisfy the following properties:

-1. A set of well-defined rules to construct instances.
+1. It consists of well-defined instances.
 2. Each instance denotes a language.

-As a side note, I would like to justify my introduction of a concept like a language denoting mechanism.
-It acts like a bridge between theoretical systems that are intuitively distinct from each other.
-For example, we machines (like Turning Machines) on one hand and (like Python).
-They both recognise . allows me to easily talk about two and bridging them.
+As a side note, I would like to justify my introduction of a concept of a language denoting mechanism.
+Its theoretical import is to act like a bridge between theoretical systems that are _intrinsinctly_ distinct but _extrinsinctly_ similar to each other.
+For example, we often speak of Turing Machines and the Lambda Calculus as equivalent models of computation.
+Intuitively, these are intrisinctly distinct entities - one feels like a mechanical devices with a tape and a head while the other feels like syntactic manipulation.
+However, they both extrinsinctly "talk about" (i.e. denote) the same class of recursively enumerable languages.
+So, framing them as language denoting mechanisms allows us to easily talk about and bridge these distinct systems.

 ### 1.3 Chomsky's hierarchy